-S. No. Preceding Financial Year Amount transferred to Unspent CSR Amount spent in the t transferred to under Schedul Amount remaining to be Account under reporting section 135(6), if any spent in section 135 (6) Financial Year Name of Amount (in Date of succeeding (in Rs.) (in Rs.) the Fund Rs.) transfer financial years (in Rs.)
+S. No. Preceding Amount transferred Amount spent Amoun Amount Financial Year to Unspent CSR in the specified under Schedul e VII as per remaining to be Account under reporting section 135(6), if any spent in section 135 (6) Financial Year Name of Amount (in Date of succeeding (in Rs.) (in Rs.) the Fund Rs.) transfer financial years (in Rs.)
 NIL Total